al1fandi/hr-project/README.md

 # Objectives:
 ## Questions that will drive the analysis:
 1. What is the gender breakdown of employees in the company?
-2. What is the race/ethnicity breakdown of employees in the company?
+2. What is the company's race/ethnicity breakdown of employees?
 3. What is the age distribution of employees in the company?
 4. How many employees work at headquarters versus remote locations?
 5. What is the average length of employment for employees who have been terminated?